dcsync/pycobalt/README.md

 PyCobalt comes in two parts: a Python library and an Aggressor library.
 The Python library provides an API which allows Python scripts to call Aggressor functions and register aliases, commands, and event handlers.
-The Aggressor library runs your Python scripts and reads commands from them.
+The Aggressor library runs your Python scripts and performs actions on their behalf.

 python side
 -----------